 Special Cases on Tax Resident Status

-Foreigners who are company directors in Singapore are not regarded as tax residents unless they have an employment pass, lived or worked in Singapore for at least 183 days of the previous YA.
+Foreigners who are company directors in Singapore are not regarded as tax residents unless they have an employment pass, lived, or worked in Singapore for at least 183 days of the previous YA.
 A non-resident director’s remuneration, which may include director’s fees and salary, related to a tax resident company in Singapore is subject to a withholding tax rate of 22%.
 Tax resident companies in Singapore are those whose control and management is exercised in Singapore.
-“Control and management” refers to board of directors meetings.
+“Control and management” refers to the board of directors’ meetings.
 This tax payment is mandatory regardless of the actual location of board meetings or the director’s own physical location while working.
-Should the director receive profits from Exercise of Stock Options (ESOP) or Vesting of Stock Awards (ESOW), the director is required to report these gains and will subsequently receive a tax bill detailing how much tax is to be paid.
-Director’s remuneration as a board director valued at a minimum of S$10,000 is subject to a withholding tax at a 20% rate if the director is physically present in Singapore for fewer than 183 days of a YA.
-If the director’s remuneration is at least S$15,000, it is subject to a 20% withholding tax rate if the director has been in Singapore for fewer than 183 days of the calendar year at the time that the remuneration is declared.
+Should the director receive profits from Exercise of Stock Options (ESOP) or Vesting of Stock Awards (ESOW), the director must report these gains and will then receive a tax bill detailing how much tax is to be paid.
+The director’s remuneration as a board director valued at a minimum of S$10,000 is subject to a withholding tax at a 22% rate if the director is physically present in Singapore for fewer than 183 days of a YA.
+If the director’s remuneration is at least S$15,000, it is subject to a 22% withholding tax rate if the director has been in Singapore for fewer than 183 days of the calendar year at the time that the remuneration is declared.

 There are also two related instances in which withholding tax does not apply.
-If the director has been in Singapore for more than 183 days of the calendar year at the time that the remuneration is declared or if the director is a managing director who earns a minimum of S$60,000 per year, no withholding tax is required to be paid.
+If the director has been in Singapore for more than 183 days of the calendar year at the time that the remuneration is declared or if the director is a managing director who earns a minimum of S$60,000 per year, no withholding tax must be paid.